Quickstart

 Create config

 Bootstrap the Arbiter server config once per installation.
-This creates the root composition scaffold and the default server config.
+This creates the root server config and the plugin activation file.
 Plugin-owned account and policy config is bootstrapped separately when you configure that plugin for the first time.

 Add an SMTP account template and its matching policy: